Month by Month

 Thessaloniki International Film Festival

-Around 150 films are crammed into 10 days of screenings around the city in mid-November.
-The focus is on independent film-makers – the festival (www.filmfestival.gr) is gaining increasing notoriety.
+Around 150 films are crammed into 11 days of screenings around the city in mid-November, alongside concerts, exhibitions, talks and theatrical performances.

 The islands may be quiet but Athens and Thessaloniki are still in full swing.
 Expect cooler temperatures and a chilly sea.
-With fewer tourists, you're likely to meet more locals.
+With fewer tourists, you're likely to meet more locals and not have to push through crowds at the major sights.

-Traditionally, Christmas marked the end of a 40-day fast with honey cookies and a roasted hog.
-Today you are more likely to see Christmas trees, fishing boats decorated with lights and children carolling.
-Families gather for a Christmas Day feast.
+Celebrated on 25 December and traditionally marking the end of a 40-day fast.
+Expect to see Christmas trees, fishing boats decorated with lights and children carolling.
+Families gather for a Christmas Day feast including a roasted hog and honey cookies.